grafana/grafana/docs/sources/shared/upgrade/upgrade-common-tasks.md

 ## Upgrade Grafana

 The following sections provide instructions for how to upgrade Grafana based on your installation method.
+For more information on where to find configuration files, refer to [Configuration file location](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/setup-grafana/configure-grafana/#configuration-file-location).

 ### Debian

 To upgrade Grafana installed from a Debian package (`.deb`), complete the following steps:

-1. In your current installation of Grafana, save your custom configuration changes to a file named `<grafana_install_dir>/conf/custom.ini`.
+1. In your current installation of Grafana, save your custom configuration changes to a file named `/etc/grafana/grafana.ini`.
+This path is specified in the Grafana init.d script using the `--config` file parameter.

    This enables you to upgrade Grafana without the risk of losing your configuration changes.